DAWN Dementia Care Specialist Certification Course (DDCS)

 I’m a pretty empathetic person.
 Can’t I just use my intuition?

 The odds are against you if you rely on your gut.
 Working with people who are experiencing dementia requires a new way of interacting.
-Caregivers (even incredibly empathetic ones), who don’t truly understand this will inadvertently embarrass, frustrate, and belittle their clients.
+Caregivers (even incredibly empathetic ones), who don’t truly understand this will inadvertently embarrass, frustrate and undermine their clients.

 If you have worked in the memory care space for any length of time you know this and have experienced this.
 It’s not our fault, but if we want our clients to learn to trust us, we need to learn to interact in a new way.